gabledata/tutorial/README.md

 1. Navigate to the main page of your forked tutorial repository in Github
 2. Click on the "Pull requests" tab near the top of the page
 3. Click the "New Pull Request" button
+4. In the "base repository" dropdown, select your forked tutorial repository
-4. In the "base" dropdown, select the `main` branch
+5. In the "base" dropdown, select the `main` branch
-5. In the "compare" dropdown, select the `breaking_data_change` branch that contains the breaking data change
+6. In the "compare" dropdown, select the `breaking_data_change` branch that contains the breaking data change
-6. In the "Title" field, add `Update order details table`
+7. In the "Title" field, add `Update order details table`
-7. In the "Leave a comment" field, add the following:
+8. In the "Leave a comment" field, add the following:

    ```
    Make updates to the order details table